 - Explicit reinforcement of desired emotional regulation behaviors

 With emotional skills/regulation activities for toddlers, think about playful activities that teach young children how to pump the brakes.
-Getting off of devices and learning though play is important.
-Emotional regulation activities for kindergarten kids or any younger child should focus on identification of a range of emotions beyond frustration, as many kids who struggle with emotion regulation just don't have the right words.
+Getting off of devices and learning through play is an important aspect of their growth.
+Emotional regulation activities for kindergarten kids or any younger child should focus on the identification of a range of emotions beyond frustration, as many kids who struggle with emotion regulation just don't have the right words.
+To self regulate, practice deep belly breathing together by pretending to blow up a big balloon with their breath.

-When it comes to emotion regulation activities for kids that are school-aged, there is a two-pronged focus.
-Focus should continue on feelings indentification but they needs more practice with problem-solving.
-Real world practice and learning metacognitive skills will help them to not only self regulate emotions but be able to manage stress as they age.
+When it comes to emotion regulation activities for kids who are school-aged, there is a two-pronged focus.
+The focus should continue on feelings identification, but they need more practice with problem-solving.
+A self-regulation activity you can do is to use a feelings chart to help them identify and name their emotions during daily activities.
+Real-world practice and learning metacognitive skills will help them to not only self regulate emotions but be able to manage stress as they age.

-Teens who struggle with emotional regulation often have a situational stressor, a clinical issue or never developed good self-regulation skills.
-Emotional regulation activities for teens need to occur at home but also they may need support at school or from a licensed therapist.
+Teens who struggle with emotional regulation often have a situational stressor, a clinical issue, or never developed good self-regulation.
+Encourage journaling to reflect on their emotions and identify patterns in their triggers and responses.
+Emotional regulation activities for teens need to occur at home, but also they may need support in a school setting or from a licensed therapist.

-Emotional regulation activities with adults can foster less reactivity and greater calm.
 Learning how to co regulate with a child, will not only force you to be less reactive and more in control of your stressors, it will give your dysregulated child that calm that their nervous system is craving.
 One mom in our program said to me, “If I can't regulate my emotions, then my daughter is off the wall.
-It wasn't until I began to focus on my own nervous system, that I could see her emotionally regulate.”
+It wasn't until I began to focus on my own nervous system that I could see her emotionally regulate.”

 If you are unsure of how to regulate so your child can co-regulate off of you, starting with natural anxiety solutions is your next step.
-Proven stress and anxiety reducing methods such as magnesium, breathwork, mindfulness, and PEMF calm your dysregulated brain down enough where you can focus on learning new, healthy coping skills, as well as building resilience. s
+Proven stress and anxiety-reducing methods such as magnesium, breathwork, practice mindfulness, self-expression (arts and crafts), and PEMF calm your dysregulated brain down enough that you can focus on learning new, healthy coping skills, as well as building resilience.

-Managing emotions for kids and social emotional learning may feel like a full-time job when your child has emotional control issues and you don't have the right guidance to support those “big emotions.”
+Teaching emotion regulation skills may feel like a full-time job when your child has emotional control issues, and you don't have the right guidance to support those “big emotions.”
 There is a way to support the development of positive emotions.
+It is crucial to set clear expectations based on your child's age and their social skills, as these factors influence their ability to manage emotions at their developmental stage.

 1. Create an Emotions Board Game

-The first step to playing this fun game is to create a board full of feelings and emotions for kids to use as reference.
+The first step to playing this emotional regulation activity is to create a board full of feelings and emotions for kids to use as reference.
 You'll need a symbol or small photo to correspond with each feeling or emotion on the board.

 The general idea is for the child to visualize each feeling or emotion you're trying to teach them.
 Your child may find it difficult to recognize certain emotions, so include them in varying intensities on the board.
 For example, the board can include different anger or sadness levels if your child has trouble coping with or recognizing these emotions.

 Doing so will help them relate to these feelings, especially when they experience emotional outbursts.
+Kids learn fast when they're enjoying what they're doing.
 Examples of emotions to put on the board are happiness, excitement, anger, annoyance, nervousness, anxiousness, embarrassment, frustration, loneliness, confusion, boredom, and overwhelm.

 The next step is to create a stack of cards containing different situations.
 Each card must describe a variety of situations that require specific emotional reactions.
-Through this game, the child learns to recognize feelings and which emotional states require particular responses.
+This teaches kids to recognize feelings and which emotional states require particular responses.

 2. Keep an Emotions Bank